tytydraco/yessleep/out/I_was_followed_by_the_Corpse_of_an_Angel.md

 I knew this was it for me.
 I had an unexplainable feeling, just as indescribable as the formless carcass that was coming for me.
 I didn’t want to be there when it happened.

 Last I remember, I finally smelt it approaching, a hideous mesh of ash and rotten meat.
 The smell permeated my room as my eyes began to shudder.
 I could feel the physical pain of them kicking in.
-I was already exhausted and I don’t know how I fell asleep so quickly.
+I was already exhausted and I don’t know if I fell asleep quickly or if I just blocked out most of before I did.

-I awoke a week or two later.
+I awoke a week later.
 My parents were in tears, wondering why I’d ever try to take my own life and wishing that I’d spoken to them.

 For 10 long years, my story has ended there.
 A crazy drug trip from trying to take my own life.